Vibez (Zayn song)

 "Vibez" is a song by English singer-songwriter Zayn Malik.
-It was released on 8 January 2021 through RCA Records as the second single from his third studio album, Nobody Is Listening.
+It was released on 8 January 2021 through RCA Records as the second and final single from his third studio album, Nobody Is Listening.
 Malik wrote the song with its producers, Rogét Chahayed and Scribz Riley, alongside Nija Charles and Darnell Donohue.
 The song marks his first release of the year and it was released only one week exactly before the album was released.

 Release and promotion

 On 7 January 2021, Zayn teased "Vibez" on Twitter with a small video of an animated stage, with the word "TOMORROW" written on it.

 Music video

 The official music video for "Vibez" premiered on 8 January 2021, only twelve hours after the song was released, and directed by Ben Mor.